-In Arlington the number of Select Board members is determined by the Town Manager Act, Chapter 503 of the Acts of 1952 as amended.
-Hence, the Select Board is comprised of five elected residents who serve three-year terms.
+In Arlington the number of Selectmen is determined by the Town Manager Act, Chapter 503 of the Acts of 1952 as amended.
+Hence, the Board of Selectmen is comprised of five elected residents who serve three-year terms.
 They are elected on the following cycle: